TheShepherdJournal/SMSF042018/_drafts/2018-04-26-Contact-information-for-former-SMSF-Queen-court-members-needed.md

   http://www.shepherdmaplesyrupfest.org/?p=2253
 published: false
 ---
-Clif Lehner is trying to get in touch with former SMSF Queen court members so that he can invite them to participate during the parade on Sunday.
+Clif Lehner is working to get in touch with former SMSF Queen court members so that he can invite them to participate during the parade on Sunday.
 He is seeking contact information for the following former court members from the 1960's.
 <ul>
  	<li>1964 Carla Eisenberger Curtiss</li>
  	<li>1965 Margaret Ann Stalter Oaks</li>